 If you’re cultivating mushrooms outdoors, think about what kind of growing project you’re going to do and how long it will take:

 Thus you can see how the season dictates when your mushrooms will fruit, and how you have to plan for that.
+For a guide to indoor grow kits, check out our Ultimate Guide to Mushroom Grow Kits.

 If you’re cultivating mushrooms indoors you’re less at the whim of Mother Nature, but you still need to simulate the right conditions.
 For example: